 San Marino High School classrooms are generally large enough to physically space 12 students.

-San Marino High School science classrooms accommodate 12 physically distanced students.
+San Marino High School science classrooms feature spaced-out furniture to promote distancing.

 Floor markings provide guidance for flow of traffic.